marcoshernanz/CalYo/README.md

-- [ ] Email sign-in
-- [ ] Is test email in client safe?
-- [ ] Sign-in vs Sign-up buttons text

-- [ ] Convex email rate-limits
+- [ ] Convex eslint (https://docs.convex.dev/eslint)
 - [ ] Migrate to convex-better-auth for auth
-- [ ] Convex eslint (https://docs.convex.dev/eslint)
 - [ ] Day selector circle (it spans more than it should)
 - [ ] TextInput move cursor (email input)
 - [ ] Meal animation prefetch